 )

 We use our penguins_summary data frame, putting the island on the x axis and the count of the number of penguins (n) on the y axis, and making each bar a different color with the fill aesthetic property.
 We’ll modify this plot multiple times, so to simplify this process, we save it as an object called penguins_plot.
-The resulting plot is seen in Figure 3-1.
+Figure 3-1 shows the resulting plot.

 [F03001.pdf]